Finding and Using Models

 )

-# Method 3: Ask for specific properties from hwcomponents
+# Method 3: Ask for the action cost directly from hwcomponents.

 attributes = {